JustinPatenaude/balticathletics/products/soccer.md

     72" - $95.00

     With the simple action of crossing and uncrossing your arms, the Infinity Pop-up Soccer Goals can be ready for play or get packed away.
 Infinity goals are ideal for small-sided training or simple backyard play.
 These goals includes a Polyester travel bag, Nylon pegs (for anchoring on grass surfaces), Elastic anchor tethers and Velcro fasteners (to hold goal in folded position).
-- title: Eletto Pop Up Goal Set - 3 sizes available (Sold as a pair)
-  image: "/b8561d_695bdb543d6a401da2c6fee2e5c696eb_mv2.webp"
-  price: 92
-  description: |-
-    AC0066 Small 30" wide x 18" tall - $75.00 (Special Order)
-    AC0064 Medium 48" wide x 30" tall - $92.00
-    AC0065 Large 72" wide x 42" tall - $116.00

-    Net pops up in seconds and can be easily flattened for transport.
-Great Net for training drills, accuracy as well as for beaches, backyards or fields.
-Polyester net, 15mm mesh.
-Floor corner in metal for durability covered in nylon for protection.
-Elastic hooks to lock to ground with pegs included).
-Velcro® fastener to hold goal in fold position.
-    Nylon carry bag included.
-Set of 2.

-    Color of products may vary.
 - title: Nike NKFC Total FC Soccer Ball - Size 4 & 5
   image: "/2020-04-14 16.27.06.jpg"
   price: 27